ef4/rfcs/text/0000-js-compatible-resolution.md

     };
     ```

-    When that exported value is imported from a template, the value you get is the actual class (no magic here).
+    There is no magic that alters the exported value.
+When it's imported (whether in Javacript or HBS), the value you get is the actual class.

-3. When both `.js` and `.hbs` exist for a component, the build unobtrusively associates the template with the default value exported by the Javascript.
+3. When both `.js` and `.hbs` exist for a component, the build system unobtrusively associates the template with the default value exported by the Javascript.
 The template must be co-located with the Javascript, having the same filename except for changing the extension to `.hbs`.

     For illustrative purposes, here's a toy implementation of how we can do "unobtrusive" association of the template with the Javascript value: